mdavid626/lexis/README.md

 ./ifj10_interpret ./tests/good_src/test1.src
 ```

-There are lots of sample programs in the `tests` folder.
+There are lots of sample programs in the `src/tests` folder.